Minimum Wage

 Regular Pay

-Afghanistan labour Code defines wages as the amount paid to the employee on completion of work.
+The Afghanistan labour Code defines wages as the amount paid to the employee on completion of work.
 Under the law, from the date of signing the contract or after approval of appointment, employees are entitled to receive wages.
-The law provides for timely payment of wages.
-The employee should be paid either a time-based payment by computing the monthly or weekly work hours or a work-based payment by computing the output.
-The law specifies wage and other payments for the weekly rest day (Friday) to be equivalent to normal working days.
+The law provides for the timely payment of wages.
+The employee should be paid either a time-based payment by computing the monthly or weekly work hours, or a work-based payment by computing the output.
+The law specifies that wages and other payments for the weekly rest day (Friday) are equivalent to normal working days.

 Wages should be paid to the employee or the person nominated by the employee in writing.
 It should be paid during the same month and not be delayed without the consent of the employee.

 Deduction from wages is not permitted unless provided under the law.
-Damage compensations can be deducted from the employee’s monthly wage.
+Damage compensation can be deducted from the employee’s monthly wage.
 However, the total deductions cannot exceed 20% of the worker’s wages.